ShantanuShekhar/saathi-space/README.md

-# 🏡 Saathi-Space
+# 🏡 Saathi-Square
 **Empowering societies to connect, manage, and thrive** – from residents to RWAs to guards, all in one place.

 ---

 ## 🌟 Overview

-Saathi-Space is a modern, modular, and scalable Apartment Society Management Platform built with Java 17, Spring Boot, JWT-based authentication, and microservice-ready architecture.
+Saathi-Square is a modern, modular, and scalable Apartment Society Management Platform built with Java 17, Spring Boot, JWT-based authentication, and microservice-ready architecture.
 It empowers residents, guards, and RWAs to collaborate and manage daily society operations seamlessly.

 ---